 - That’s how I was raised;

-- That’s what I believe about myself that I am strong enough; I have been through many things before;
+- That’s what I believe about myself such as I am strong enough OR I have been through many things before;

-- Negative self-perceptions such as I am not worthy enough OR it’s selfish to pay too much attention on myself OR I don’t need it, I will be fine etc.
+- Negative beliefs such as it’s selfish to pay too much attention on myself OR I don’t need it, I will be fine etc.

-- I don’t have time, I don’t care.
-What difference it makes.
+- Self-created excuses such as I don’t have time, I don’t care, what difference it makes.

-Then how to get rid of that inner critic or lifelong negative beliefs about self?
+So now, how to get rid of this inner critic or lifelong negative beliefs about self?
 How to learn self-care and develop self-compassion?
 How to build self-confidence and self-esteem?

 Well, it’s not as hard as it sounds.
 There are many therapeutic interventions which can help you challenge your deep negative beliefs and start loving yourself, indulge you in self-care and make that inner critic your best friend.
 It will be an internal journey where I will walk with you to help you explore, connect and love yourself!